 Perched on a cliff overlooking the Santorini Caldera the village of Manolas on the island of Thirassia (Santorini/Thira’s little sister) looks out across the water to its glitzy neighbours perched on the clifftop opposite and wonders why it has been left behind.
 With an equally stunning view (pictured below) and the same glorious sunshine beating down it is rather surprising that Manolas has remained largely unchanged for many decades.

-Take a boat ride to Thirassia, a visit to Manolas is like stepping back in time and with just a couple of B&Bs and one (very good) restaurant it’s virtually untouched by tourism – few people who come on a day trip make it up the stairs to the town itself.
+Take a boat ride to Thirassia and visit the village of Manolas.
+It’s like stepping back in time and with just a couple of B&Bs and one (very good) restaurant it’s virtually untouched by tourism – few people who come on a day trip make it up the stairs to the town itself.
 You can read about my visit to Manolas here, Volcanoes, cave houses and the lost city of Atlantis.

 3. Village and church of Akrilia On Thirassia